faceyspacey/react-universal-component/README.md

 ### `onBefore` + `onAfter`:

-`onBefore/After` are callbacks called before and after the wrapped component changes.
-They are also called on `componentWillMount`.
-However `onBefore` is never called on the server since both callbacks would always render back to back synchronously.
-If you chose to use `onAfter` on the server, make sure the client renders the same thing on first load or you will have checksum mismatches.
+`onBefore/After` are callbacks called before and after the wrapped component loads on both `componentWillMount` and `componentWillReceiveProps`.
+This enables you to display `loading` indicators elsewhere in the UI.

-The primary use case for these callbacks is for triggering *loading* state **outside** of the component *on the client during child component transitions*.
-You can use its `info` argument and keys like `info.isSync` to determine what you want to do.
-Here's an example:
+If the component is already cached or you're on the server, they will both be called ***back to back synchronously***.
+They're both still called in this case for consistency.
+Each receives an `info` object, giving you full flexibility in terms of deciding what to do.
+Here are the keys on it:

+- `isMount` *(whether the component just mounted)*
+- `isSync` *(whether the imported component is already available from previous usage and required synchronsouly)*
+- `isServer` *(very rarely will you want to do stuff on the server; note: server will always be sync)*

+`onAfter` is also passed a second argument containing the imported `Component`, which you can use to do things like call its static methods.

 ```js
 const UniversalComponent = univesal(props => import(`./props.page`))